Graph Neural Networks with a Distribution of Parametrized Graphs: Graph Regression Task on Chemical Datasets

 The graph construction process may involve adding new edges, connecting distant nodes, or removing existing edges.
 Ideally, the model should prioritize ``useful'' graph realizations and assign a low probability to less beneficial ones, effectively discarding them.

-\subsubsection{Baselines and Datasets}
+\subsection{Baselines and Datasets}

 MoleculeNet\footnote{https://moleculenet.org/datasets-1} is a popular benchmark for molecular machine learning, encompassing multiple datasets to be tested on a diverse of molecular properties.
 For our evaluation, we specifically selected the datasets FreeSolv, ESOL, and Lipophilicity, all of which are designed for graph regression tasks.
-Further elaboration on the chosen datasets can be found in the Appendix.

-We compared our approach against standard models for molecular properties prediction that do not incorporate transfer learning from a larger dataset such as Zinc15\footnote{a database of purchasable drug-like compounds; https://zinc.docking.org/tranches/home/}.
+We compared our approach against standard models for molecular properties prediction that do not incorporate transfer learning from a larger dataset such as Zinc15\footnote{A database of purchasable drug-like compounds; https://zinc.docking.org/tranches/home/}.
 The selected baseline models for this comparison included Weave \citep{Kearnes_2016}, MPNN \citep{mpnn2017}, AttentiveFP \citep{attentivefp}, GIN \citep{xu2018gin}, as well as the standard GCN and GAT models.
 For EMGNN, a GNN model that generalizes GCN with a degree-1 convolutional filter $P_\lambda(S_\lambda)$ (refer to \cref{sec:spo}) is utilized as the backbone of our model.
+As such, we name the resulting model EM-GCN$^*$.
 The sample space $\Lambda$ spans the range $[1,10]\text{\AA}$ and $\widehat{\Lambda}$ is the discretized space with $0.05$ increments.